TrustedFirmware-A/trusted-firmware-a/docs/components/context-management-library.rst

 at EL3 to facilitate the saving and restoration of the EL2 system registers during a world switch.

+.. c:function::	void cm_el2_sysreg_context_save_gic(uint32_t security_state);
+.. c:function::	void cm_el2_sysreg_context_restore_gic(uint32_t security_state);

+These functions are utilized by world dispatcher components at EL3 to save and restore GIC-related EL2 system register context during a world switch.
+They are required when worlds do not share GIC context.

 Pauth Registers
 ---------------